 Grafton is a somewhat small village located in the state of Wisconsin.
-With a population of 11,527 people and two constituent neighborhoods, Grafton is the 72nd largest community in Wisconsin.
+With a population of 12,298 people and four constituent neighborhoods, Grafton is the 79th largest community in Wisconsin.

 Also of interest is that Grafton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Grafton in 2010 was $33,483, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $133,932 for a family of four.
-However, Grafton contains both very wealthy and poor people as well.
+The per capita income in Grafton in 2018 was $42,583, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $170,332 for a family of four.

 The people who call Grafton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grafton residents report their race to be White, followed by Asian.
-Important ancestries of people in Grafton include Irish, Polish, Italian, and English.
+Important ancestries of people in Grafton include German, Irish, English, Polish, and Italian.

 The most common language spoken in Grafton is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Polish and Italian.